American Indian Outreach (AIO)

 Cultural Awareness

-We strive to create an inclusive culture on campus through speakers, conferences, and student clubs.
+We strive to create an inclusive culture on campus through presenters, conferences, and student clubs.

 Commitment to Indigenous Communities